UMN-Choi-Lab/ODS_PLD/README.md

 | 2corridor (n=21) | 0.1858        | 0.1856            | **0.1778**      | 0.1954*         |
 | 3junction (n=44) | 0.3378        | 0.3037            | **0.2081**†     | 0.2799†         |

-`*` Sobol+TuRBO 2corridor is mean over 2 completed seeds — seed13 crashed at
-0.2127 after 200 evals with its trust region collapsed to 0.025, traced to the Sobol variant's wider GP evidence spread exceeding the 8 GiB container limit.

-`†` 3junction TuRBO cells were re-run with `od_bound_end = 5500` (see
-`odspld/networks.py`) after discovering that the original bound of 2000 clipped the NNLS warm-start: 5 of the 44 NNLS-solution ODs exceed 2000 (max ~5018), and `pld_initialized_turbo`'s `np.clip(samples[i], lb, ub)` destroyed this information.
-All 6 rerun cells crashed at ~190/830 evals (epoch ~40 of 200) — consistent with GP-fit memory growth under the wider lengthscale search range.
-Values reported are `best_so_far` at crash time;
-the numbers *already beat the paper target* (0.237 for PLD+TuRBO), so the incomplete budget doesn't change the scientific claim.

 Key observations: